 #1: Ideas & Analysis: A 12-scoring essay includes "an argument that critically engages with multiple perspectives on the given issue.
 The argument's thesis reflects nuance and precision in thought and purpose.
 The argument establishes and employs an insightful context for analysis of the issue and its perspectives.
 The analysis examines implications, complexities and tensions, and/or underlying values and assumptions."

-In other words, answer the question that's in the prompt, make it very, very clear what your perspective is and analyze how your perspective relates to at least one of the three given perspectives.
+In other words, answer the question that's in the prompt, make it very, very clear what your perspective is and analyze how your perspective relates to at least one other perspective.

 Ideas and Analysis is the hardest domain to master; it's tough to do everything you need to do well at all, much less in 40 minutes.
 The main thing is that you want to show that you understand as many sides of the issue as possible.
 You can do this by discussing those sides of the issue, why people might have those opinions, and whether those opinions are logical or not.